 Starting in the first century A.D. and continuing to the present, most interpreters examined the genealogies in the Bible and said they can be used to calculate the age of the earth.

 The first genealogy used this way is in Genesis 5.
-It reports that Adam fathered his son Seth at age 130, Seth fathered his son Enosh at age 105, and so on down to Noah who is said to have been 600 in the year of the Flood.
-If one sees Genesis 1 as a record of six normal days, and the genealogies as father-son relationships without gaps, then it appears one can calculate the time from Creation to the Flood.
+It reports the age of Adam when he fathered his son Seth, then the age of Seth when he fathered his son Enosh, and so on down to Noah who is said to have been 600 at the start of the Flood.
+If one sees Genesis 1 as a record of six normal days, and the genealogies as relationships without gaps, then it appears one can calculate the time from Creation to the Flood.

 The next genealogy using the same pattern is in Genesis 11.
 Noah’s son Shem is said to have fathered Arpachshad two years after the Flood.
 The names and ages continue through Terah, the father of Abram, thereby providing a way to calculate the time between the Flood and Abraham’s birth.

-So definitive, in fact, that specific numbers and ranges were regularly given.
-In the early church, these estimates were provided by Cyprian, Irenaeus, Clement of Alexander, Julius Africanus, Origen, Lactantius, Chrysostom, Jerome, and Augustine, all of whom put the age of the earth at less than 6,000 years from the date of his writing.
+Other men in the early church calculated similar ranges, with estimates provided by Cyprian, Irenaeus, Clement of Alexander, Julius Africanus, Hippolytus, Lactantius, Chrysostom, and Augustine.
+All of them put the creation of the world as less than 6000 years old from the date of their writing (with many approximating it at 5500 BC).

 Prior to the 19th century, almost every significant Biblical commentator thought the Bible spoke to the age of the earth in a definitive way.